Proxy

 Starting the proxy

-Configure the local host and port the proxy should listen on, then click Start.
-Point your client’s SOCKS5 proxy settings at that address.
+Section titled “Starting the proxy”Set the Port the proxy should listen on in the toolbar, then click Start.
+Point your client’s SOCKS5 proxy settings at localhost on that port.

 |---|---|